quickbooks2018/vault/README.md

 kubectl -n vault exec -it vault-2 -- vault status
 ```

-### Note: We can also perform auto unseal in kind, for Auto Unseal , we need to enable Enable Kubernetes Authentication
-- Note: vault login requires root token
+### Note: Below command configuring the Kubernetes authentication method in Vault.
+It does not unseal the Vault nor does it configure Vault for auto-unsealing

 - Note: Below process is where, kubernetes can allow kubernetes injector can access the vault
 ```bash